It’s holiday season, 2021. Last year most of us were locked down pretty firmly. This year, it’s not quite the same.

 So — what is it you do exactly?

-It’s not just the holiday season — it happens at weddings, too.
-Or conferences.
-Or trade shows.
-Or any gathering where there are people you haven’t met and polite conversation must be made.
+It’s not just this holiday season and it’s not just when you meet people in person. — it happens at online events.
+Conferences.
+Zoom sessions… Any gathering where there are people you haven’t met and polite conversation must be made.

 How do you answer that question?

 Be honest.
-People who know you probably keep out of the way.
-Been there.
+People who know you probably keep out of your way.
+They’ve been there.
 Asked that.
 Didn’t understand the answer.

-As a teacher, or a lawyer, or a home-maker it’s easy.
+As a teacher, or lawyer, or home-maker it’s easy.
 Those are jobs that are easily understood.
 The question is asked and answered and the conversation flows nicely with no embarrassing silences.

 But: “I’m a solopreneur”?
 Instant confusion.